List of Family Affairs characters: Tanya Woods

 Tanya Woods, played by Carol Starks, made her first appearance in 2003.

 Tanya works at St David's hospital as a nurse.
 She treats Jake he kills Robert and Fern in a car crash.
 She later moves in with her best friend Sean, and they try to adopt a baby together.
 They try to adopt Charlie, but Charlie's mother Sarah comes back.
 Tanya later gives birth to a baby boy, Harry.
 Soon after, Sean dies in hospital after being stabbed by some teenagers on New Year's Eve.

 For the remainder of 2005, Tanya is involved in a love triangle with John and Conrad.
 John proposes to Tanya and they are married that September.
 They soon leave Charnham.
 Tanya miscarries and leaves John.
 Weeks later, Tanya realises she loves Conrad and returns to Charnham on a rainy night to let him know.
 The two share a kiss and leave for Fiji.

-Starks was nominated in the category of Best Actress at the 2005 British Soap Awards for Tanya's portrayal.
+Starks was nominated for the 2005 British Soap Award for Best Actress (Tanya Woods).